pianistps/sinatra-fave-reads/README.md

 Project is built on Sinatra and ActiveRecord.

-##Online book inventory
+##Book Inventory

-My Sinatra project for Learn verified that is meant to work as a book inventory for its users.
+My Sinatra project for Flatiron that is meant to work as a book inventory for its users.
 Any user can view another users books.
-Signed in users can add books and edit them, as well as view other people's books.
+Signed in users can add books and edit them as well as delete.

 ##Contributing